Question1: Purpose and functions of following equipments used during surgery

 e) Extraction Forceps

 It includes two blades having sharp edges for cutting the periodontal fibres.
-It is considered as an elevator to move the tooth 1-3mm by constant steady pressure with wrist.
+It is considered as an elevator to move the tooth 1-3mm by constant steady pressure with the wrist.

 f) Scalpel